 In resume, GDPR was designed to reconcile data privacy laws across EU countries, but at the same time to provide more protection and rights to EU citizens.
-GDPR applies to customers but also to companies employees.
+GDPR applies to both customers and company employees.

-The GDPR applies to EU based companies and companies that collect data of EU citizens, regardless of their physical presence in the country.
-How can EU enforce outside EU companies to comply with GDPR and follow the data protection rules to handle EU citizen personal data, is something that is not very clear yet.
+The GDPR applies to EU based companies as well as companies that collect the data of EU citizens, regardless of their physical presence in the country.
+How enforce companies outside of the EU to comply with the GDPR, and also follow the data protection rules to handle EU citizens personal data, is not very clear yet.

 Note: GDPR is a regulation, not a directive.
-Regulation is mandatory and an automatic regulation/law in all EU countries, a directive is set to implemented or adapt to Member States legislation.
+Regulations are mandatory and an automatic regulation/law in all EU countries.
+A directive is set to be implemented or adapted to Member States legislation.

 What type of data is protected?

 To answer the question, Is your company ready for GDPR, you need to understand GDPR and which data is to be protected and handled.

 All personal data from all EU citizens.
 Personal data includes names, addresses, phone numbers, account numbers, and in this new regulation email and IP addresses.
 That type of data is typically called personally identifiable information (PII), mainly in the States.
 Here the European Union just used the term “personal data” for PII, which is a wider scope of personal data.
 But the EU and US have many differences in their privacy laws.
 In EU privacy is hailed as a fundamental right, and in the US those laws can be a balance between privacy and efficient commercial transactions.
 For example in some cases in the US Cookie IDs and IP addresses are not considered personal data.

 The EU approach defines PII to encompass all information identifiable to a person, a definition that can be quite broad and vague.
 This divergence is so basic that it threatens the stability of existing policy mechanisms for permitting international data flows